dirtystylus/eleventy-test/posts/typography.md

 layout: layouts/post.njk
 ---

-{% figure "DSCF1431.jpg" "Early-morning fog in Richwood, KY" "Trees bathed in fog." "cinemascope" %}
+{% figure "DSCF1431.jpg", "Trees bathed in fog.", "cinemascope" %}
+Early-morning fog in Richwood, KY
+{% endfigure %}

 I grabbed a Kindle Paperwhite during the recent clearance discounts (and as expected, it’s since been supplanted by a new version).